nuclia/nuclia.py/docs/14-rao.md

 agent = NucliaAgent()

-for response in agent.interact(session_uuid="ephemeral", question="Tell me about AI"):
+for response in agent.interact(question="Tell me about AI"):
     if response.operation == AnswerOperation.START:
         print("Starting...")